Welcome to Equiflexion

 Passive stretching is an important part of a treatment

 A horse yawning is a sign of relaxation

 A therapist locating a stress point during a treatment

 A neck vertabrae manipulation

-If you are interested in booking a session we recommned viewing Equiflexion's Treatments page.
+If you are interested in booking a session we recommned viewing Equiflexion's Prices and What to Expect from Equine Sports Massage and Manipulation Therapy page.
 You can also experience firsthand how equine massage and manipulation can help your horse by attending our Events and Demonstrations.

 Dave the Horse says...

 It can take around 90 days (3 months!!!) for minor muscle injuries to become apparent so prevention is better than cure!